BrunoSauvalle/AST/README.md

 ### Step 3 : train the foreground model

   - create a new entry in the foreground configuration file MF_config.py, with the image sizes, value of K, and paths to the required datasets in the background model output directory
+  - choose feature map generator and update configuration file accordingly.
+Implemented generators are Unet (default) and Segformer (Hugging Face implementation).
   - start training the foreground model with python MF_train.py during training, some image samples are generated and using the path training_images_output_directory set in the configuration file MF_config.py which have to be updated.